ssddanbrown/inlets/README.md

 ## About inlets

-inlets uses a websocket to create to create a tunnel between a client and a server.
+inlets uses a websocket to create a tunnel between a client and a server.
 The server is typically a machine with a public IP address, and the client is on a private network with no public address.

 inlets is considered production-ready, but you should do some testing before you depend on it.
 For a commercially-supported solution, see [inlets PRO](https://inlets.dev/), which enables additional use-cases, has more thorough testing and secure defaults.